thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Edge type

-This alias allows you to filter devices by the specified edge type (and optionally by names starting with the entered query).
+This alias allows you to filter devices by the specified edge type(s) (and optionally by names starting with the entered query).

 Adding an alias: in the “Add alias” dialog, enter the alias name, and select the “Entity view type” filter type.
 Then specify the entity view type(s) and enter an expression that will filter the names of the displayed entity view.